BS7z1/Team-Alfa/software/README.md

 To view how to use the website, we suggest you read User Manual.pdf first

-The website is designed by Ziyi Chen
-The copyright belongs to COM6911-Team Alfa Sheffield
+The website is designed by Ziyi Chen and the copyright belongs to COM6911-Team Alfa Sheffield.